secretstartups/handbook/sales/insidesales/index.html.md

 - _If holdover opportunity `closes in month 3 of the quarter` = 25% credit to current ISR, 75% credit to new ISR_

 **In order to qualify, the opportunity must:**
-   1. Be a renewal or opportunity currently delegated to or being managed by an Inside Sales Representitive
+   1. Be a renewal or opportunity currently delegated to or being managed by an Inside Sales Representative
    2. Close within the current Fiscal Quarter
    3. Be approved as a holdover by Inside Sales Management (via Salesforce Chatter)